Trinity University of Asia: Protestantism in the Philippines and Trinity's establishment

 Protestantism developed in the Philippines when the United States took possession of the Philippines with the 1898 Treaty of Paris.
 United States rule allowed more opportunity for missionaries to enter the Philippines than under Spanish rule.
 In addition, there was a backlash against the Catholicism of the Spanish and a greater acceptance of Protestant Christianity represented by the Americans.
 The dominance of the Catholic Church in the Philippines and Protestant animosity towards Catholicism were prominent reasons for the start of Protestant missionary activity.
 In 1901 the Evangelical Union was established in the Philippines to co-ordinate activities amongst the Protestant denominations and lay the foundations for an indigenous religious movement.

 Manila was opened to all denominations and mission agencies.
-The Seventh-day Adventist Church and Protestant Episcopals did not join because they wanted to go to all parts of the archipelago.
+The Seventh-day Adventist Church and Protestant Episcopalians did not join because they wanted to go to all parts of the archipelago.

 It was during such time when the inception of establishing a Protestant Episcopalian school and hospital was conceived.
 Episcopalian American missionaries established the St. Luke's Medical Center in 1903 which later the Trinity University of Asia is closely affiliated with.

-St. Luke's foundation as a dispensary in 1903 by the Episcopalians as the second Protestant hospital in the Philippines after Iloilo Mission Hospital of Central Philippine University in Iloilo, has made it grow and become one of the reputable and renowned healthcare institutions in the country.
+St. Luke's foundation as a dispensary in 1903 by the Episcopalians as the second Protestant hospital in the Philippines after Iloilo Mission Hospital of Central Philippine University in Iloilo, has made it grow and become one of the renowned healthcare institutions in the country.

 The Trinity University of Asia-St. Luke's College of Nursing, a collegiate and organic unit of the university founded in 1907 as St. Luke's Hospital School of Nursing, is the precursor and oldest academic unit predating Trinity's founding by 56 years.

 Since the Philippines was divided into various Protestant missions, Trinity University of Asia at present, maintaints accord and linkage with other Protestant and American founded institutions in the country - Silliman University (Protestant Presbyterian) and Central Philippine University (Protestant Baptist).